 The media list should comprise of contact details of the reporters and publications that are relevant to the business’ industry and organize each one as per the value each offers in terms of reaching the target audience.

 14. Publication’s editorial calendar:

 This grants a brilliant vehicle to plan media exposure.
-Researching these will help you to locate opportunities to present yourself as a PR professional source, suggest feature on the business or contribute an article.
-Majority of editorial outlets have their deadlines some months before their publication date.
+Researching these will help you to locate opportunities to present yourself as a PR professional source, suggest features on the business or contribute an article.
+The majority of editorial outlets have their deadlines some months before their publication date.
 So be vigilant to closing dates.

 15. Plan for ‘bylined’ articles:

 Contributed or bylined articles can be a tremendous way to create exposure and build a foundation for you as an expert in the industry.
 Plan research on magazines and newspapers or even blogs to locate those channels that welcome such articles then plan to contact the editor.
 The article must contain your key message.
 Make sure the focus of the specific media channel is relevant to your business.